danielballan/jupyterhub-share-link/README.md

     python -m jupyterhub_share_link.generate_keys
     ```

-3. Install the labextension and the server extension into the user environment.
+3. Install the labextension into the user environment.

     ```
     # Disable the default share-file extension and register our custom one.
     jupyter labextension disable @jupyterlab/filebrowser-extension:share-file
     jupyter labextension install jupyterhub-share-link-labextension
-    pip install jupyterhub-share-link-labextension
-    jupyter serverextension enable --py jupyterhub_share_link_serverextension --sys-prefix
     ```

 4. Start JupyterHub using an example configuration provided in this repo.
 (In